scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 *AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
 It also provides a validation path up to the ISD trust root.

-*Symmetric AS keys*: Authentication based on digital signatures works well for the relatively low message rates in the control plane, but it does not meet the performance requirements for the high message rate of the data plane.
+SCION PKI comprises an optional extension called  DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
-The authentication of data-plane traffic and control messages requires a highly efficient and ideally stateless system to achieve high bandwidths on commodity hardware, and to avoid creating opportunities for DoS attacks.
+Such symmetric keys are used for additional authentication mechanisms for high-rate data-plane traffic and some control messages.
-SCION PKI comprises an extension called  DRKey, which enables high-speed data-plane elements, like border routers, to efficiently derive symmetric cryptographic keys from local secrets only.
+As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
-They are used to authenticate some of the control messages.
-For more information, refer to the draft {{I-D.garciapardo-drkey}}.
+For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.

 ### Key Properties